stokuj/storyweave/README.md

   → Selected as the production model despite higher computational cost.

 **Conclusion:**
-Best quality so far has `en_core_web_trf` model.
+`en_core_web_trf` has the best quality so far.

 ---

-## Decisions:
+## Decisions

-I decided not to use Spacy at this point because the transformers model is doing a good job of finding characters.
+I decided not to use spaCy at this point because the Transformers model is doing a good job of finding characters.

+Writing a good prompt is hard; it will take a lot of time to fine-tune things.
+At this point I can already tell that I need more relation types, or I need better accuracy with the existing ones.
+I will also need to include sentence positions to track the progression of character relationship development.